+RS:

-Transmitted from PC RS; Response from TS-480 RS0; Normal RS1; Busy
+RS0; Normal RS1; Busy

 Split Mode

 To enable Split Mode first set the frequency of VFO-B. This will be accomplished by the FB command, then the FT1; command will be sent to use VFO-B as the transmit VFO, this is the signal to turn split mode on in the TRX2.